-Every year, insurance companies payout claims upwards of a billion dollars attempting to convince you that they are your friend, your neighbor, and the one you can trust on when disaster happens.
-For Instance, every year, the courts hear case after case in which insurance firms take advantage of homeowners by decreasing claim compensation to boost profits.
+Every year, insurance companies pay out claims upwards of a billion dollars attempting to convince you that they are your friend, your neighbor, and the one you can trust when disaster happens.
+For Instance, every year, the courts hear the case after case in which insurance firms take advantage of homeowners by decreasing claim compensation to boost profits.

 Even the greatest insurance representative is not your friend, and not every insurance company will undercut your settlement offer.
 He or she has a job to accomplish, and part of that duty is to maximize company profits while avoiding losses, which is naturally in opposition to your best interests.

 How To Approach Insurance Companies About A Cash Settlement?

 It can be tough to deal with the aftermath of an incident or an accident.
 In many circumstances, insureds become embroiled with insurance companies in order to get claims reimbursed on time.

 For instance, when you are involved in an accident that results in serious property damage, the next step is to seek compensation from the insurance company that covers your property.
 However, because insurance companies lose money when they have to pay out after an accident, obtaining a fair price for the damage can be challenging.